spine/spine.site/app/views/docs/ajax.md

 ##Cross domain requests

 The [Rails guide](<%= docs_path("rails_cont") %>) has a good introduction to using Spine's Ajax module with remote servers via the [CORs](https://developer.mozilla.org/En/HTTP_access_control) spec.
 The examples are all in Ruby, but the general concepts will apply to any language.

+##Zepto Disclaimer

+*our current tests for Spine v1.1 do not show ajax as fully functional with zepto.js*